mgrbyte/emacs.d/README.rst

 This Emacs_ setup assumes Emacs 24 or higher.

-Cask_  is used for package management and installation
+Cask_  is used for package management and installation (via pallet-mode_).

 Please see the documentation in docs_ for installation, custom configuration and more.